WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 Preload mode

 WP Super Cache’s Preload functionality ensures all new website visitors get cached pages.
 When enabled, WP Super Cache starts caching pages immediately and automatically refreshes them after a predetermined period of time.
-This improves the loading and indexing speed of your website.
-Keep in mind, it’s a resource-intensive process, and it could cause problems, especially for bigger websites on shared hosting accounts.
+This improves your website’s loading and indexing speed.
+However, don’t forget that this is a resource-intensive process that could cause problems, especially for bigger websites on shared hosting accounts.

 Select the Preload mode checkbox and click Save Settings to enable automatic preloading, and if you want to manually preload the pages, click Preload Cache Now.

-Free WP Super Cache installation and configuration by ScalaHosting
+Free WP Super Cache Installation and Configuration by ScalaHosting

 Supercharge Your Business with an All-inclusive Fully Managed Cloud